Ken Follett

-Kenneth Martin Follett (born 5 June 1949) is a Welsh author of thrillers and historical novels who has sold more than 195 million copies of his works.
+Kenneth Martin Follett (born 5 June 1949) is a Welsh author of thrillers and historical novels who has sold nearly 200 million copies of his works.

 Follett's commercial breakthrough came with the spy thriller Eye of the Needle (1978).
-After writing more best-sellers in the genre in the 1980s, he branched into historical fiction with The Pillars of the Earth (1989), an epic set in medieval England which became his best-known work and the first published in the Kingsbridge series.
+After writing more best-sellers in the genre in the 1980s, he branched into historical fiction with The Pillars of the Earth (1989), an epic set in medieval England which became his best-known work and the first book in the Kingsbridge series.
 He has continued to write in both genres, including the Century Trilogy.
 Many of his books have achieved high ranking on bestseller lists, including the number-one position on the New York Times Best Seller list.
 (Note: Including Triple (1979), The Key to Rebecca (1980), Lie Down with Lions (1985), A Dangerous Fortune (1993), World Without End (2007), Fall of Giants (2010), Winter of the World (2012), and Edge of Eternity (2014).)

 Early life and education

-Follett was born on 5 June 1949 in Cardiff, Wales.
+Kenneth Martin Follett was born in Cardiff, Wales, on 5 June 1949, into a pious family of modest means.
 He was the first child of Martin Follett, a tax inspector, and Lavinia (Veenie) Follett, who went on to have two more children, Hannah and James.
 Barred from watching films and television by his Plymouth Brethren parents, he developed an early interest in reading but remained an indifferent student until he entered his teens.
+His family moved to London when he was ten years old.
+He described how, once he read through the children’s section of the library, he was allowed to take out adult books and was inspired by Live and Let Die, saying it later inspired his first thrillers ten years later.

-His family moved to London when he was ten years old, and he began applying himself to his studies at Harrow Weald Grammar School and Poole Technical College.
+He began applying himself to his studies at Harrow Weald Grammar School and Poole Technical College.

 In 1967, he was admitted to University College London, where he studied philosophy and became active in centre-left politics.
 He married Mary in 1968, and their son, Emanuele, was born the same year.
 After graduating in 1970, he completed a three-month postgraduate journalism course and began working as a trainee reporter for the South Wales Echo in Cardiff.
 In 1973, his daughter, Marie-Claire, was born.

 Career

 After three years in Cardiff, he returned to London as a general-assignment reporter for the Evening News.
 Finding the work unchallenging, he eventually left journalism for publishing and became, by the late 1970s, deputy managing director of the small London publisher Everest Books.
-He began writing fiction during evenings and weekends as a hobby.
+He began writing fiction in his evenings and on weekends as a hobby.
 Later, he said, he began writing books when he needed £200 to fix his car, and the publishers' advance a fellow journalist had been paid for a thriller was £200.